pymodbus-dev/pymodbus/doc/source/library/simulator/config.rst

 The entry “framer” allows the following values:

-- “ascii” to use :class:`pymodbus.framer.ModbusAsciiFramer`,
+- “ascii” to use :class:`pymodbus.framer.ascii_framer.ModbusAsciiFramer`,
+- "binary to use :class:`pymodbus.framer.ascii_framer.ModbusBinaryFramer`,
-- “rtu” to use :class:`pymodbus.framer.ModbusRtuFramer`,
+- “rtu” to use :class:`pymodbus.framer.ascii_framer.ModbusRtuFramer`,
-- “tls” to use :class:`pymodbus.framer.ModbusTlsFramer`,
+- “tls” to use :class:`pymodbus.framer.ascii_framer.ModbusTlsFramer`,
-- “socket” to use :class:`pymodbus.framer.ModbusSocketFramer`.
+- “socket” to use :class:`pymodbus.framer.ascii_framer.ModbusSocketFramer`.

 .. warning::